Raisa-Rubio/Raisa-Rubio-coding-work-example/README.md

  ```
 - Providing addtional information.
  Using `sumdist` the change in the labour income share accruing to the poorest halves of
- the population (Table7) is provided.
+ the population (Table 7) is provided.
  ```stata
 quietly forvalues t = 2007/2019 {
 quietly forvalues q = 1/5 {